Sunday 23 March 1941

-German 8516 ton freighter Oder and Italian 6366 ton freighter India make a run for it from Massawa, Eritrea.
+German 8516-ton freighter Oder and Italian 6366-ton freighter India make a run for it from Massawa, Eritrea.
 The British are patrolling the seas nearby, and escaping will not be easy.

 US/Australian Relations: Rear Admiral Newton takes his cruiser squadron (USS Chicago and Portland, along with five destroyers) out of Sydney Harbour after a highly successful visit.
 He heads to Brisbane for another three-day visit.
 There have been astonishing street demonstrations in Sydney, with residents acting as if the American ships are their own ships returning from some great, winning battle.
 Acting Prime Minister Arthur Fadden cables President Roosevelt:

-It is my privilege and pleasure to inform you personally that the visit of the squadron has been in every way an outstanding success and has, I am sure, done even more than we here had hoped to strengthen ties of friendship between australia and the United States of America.The government and population remains highly apprehensive about Japanese aggression to the south, which no doubt contributes to all the warm feelings.
+It is my privilege and pleasure to inform you personally that the visit of the squadron has been in every way an outstanding success and has, I am sure, done even more than we here had hoped to strengthen ties of friendship between australia and the United States of America.The government and population remain highly apprehensive about Japanese aggression to the south, which no doubt contributes to all the warm feelings.

 German/Hungarian Relations: Hitler meets with Hungarian Minister of Foreign Affairs László Bárdossy de Bárdos.
 Bardossy believes that Germany will win the war and works well with Hitler.
-In general, within the Hungarian government there is less a sense of kinship with the Germans and more a sense of fatalism that there is no sustainable path other than falling into the German orbit.
+In general, within the Hungarian government, there is less a sense of kinship with the Germans and more a sense of fatalism that there is no sustainable path other than falling into the German orbit.
 However, Bardossy is viewed within the Hungarian government as more in line with Hitler than most others and a true fascist.

 Yugoslavia: News of regent Prince Paul's decision to sign the Tripartite Pact has seeped out to the population, and demonstrations erupt.
 Hitler, meanwhile, has imposed a deadline on Yugoslavia to sign the pact on the agreed terms, which include no demands placed upon the Yugoslavian Army to assist the Wehrmacht.
 If the Yugoslavs do not sign the Pact by the deadline, then these special dispensations (similar to those granted to Bulgaria) will be withdrawn.
-In essence, Hitler simply wants the Yugoslavian government to permit right of transit of the Wehrmacht to attack Greece.
-Of course, once Greece is subdued, Yugoslavia will be surrounded by German-occupied countries, so any hope of retaining an independent foreign policy after that would be forlorn.
+In essence, Hitler simply wants the Yugoslavian government to permit the right of transit of the Wehrmacht to attack Greece.
+Of course, once Greece is subdued, Yugoslavia will be surrounded by German-occupied countries so any hope of retaining an independent foreign policy after that would be forlorn.

 |The Band of the 15th (Vancouver) Coast Brigade marches down Georgia Street past the Vancouver Hotel.
 23 March 1941 (Vancouver Gunners).|

-Today, the government announces that new uses have been found for the 198,000,000-pound coffee bean surplus left over from 1940 and an additional 1,436,160,000 pounds purchased by the government.
+Today, the government announces that new uses have been found for the 198,000,000-pound coffee bean surplus remaining from 1940 and an additional 1,436,160,000 pounds purchased by the government.
 Specifically, it states that plastics created by US scientist Herbert Spencer Polin on the 71st floor of the Chrysler Building called "cafelite" can be created from coffee beans.
 It is heat-resistant and noise-proof, has good insulating properties, and also is resistant to termites and other pests.
 The discovery gives hope to Brazilians that the warehouses full of aging coffee beans will prove useful and profitable.

-Holocaust: Reichsfuhrer-SS Heinrich Himmler sends a memorandum to Adolf Hitler entitled, "Some thoughts about the treatment of foreign peoples in the eastern Territories."
+Holocaust: Reichsfuhrer-SS Heinrich Himmler sends a memorandum to Adolf Hitler entitled, "Some thoughts about the treatment of foreign peoples in the Eastern Territories."
 This topic has been under study by the German government recently as the plans for Operation Barbarossa are finalized.
 The memo states:

 I hope to see the very concept of Jewry completely obliterated.Hitler tells Himmler to keep this top secret.